No Haleakala Sunrise

-Maui Sunriders offered Haleakala sunrise tours for 18 years!
-After all those years, here is why we decided to bid farewell to sunrise tours:
+Maui Sunriders offered Haleakala sunrise tours for nearly 20 years.
+Here is why we decided to bid farewell to sunrise tours:

 HALEAKALA SUNRISE Bike Tours are MORE EXPENSIVE

 Did you know you can see the sunrise (with a National Park reservation) or sunset (no reservations needed) on your own for a fraction of the cost?
-See below for tips on how to do a sunrise or sunset by driving up on your own to save a ton of money and enjoy a more personal summit experience exploring our beautiful National Park.
+Read to the end for tips on how to pull this off!

 ALL HALEAKALA Bike Rides START AT THE SAME PLACE

-When you do a sunrise you have to leave right after to do the bike ride.
-Don’t you want to explore the summit area, or some of the 35+ miles of hiking trails in the Park?
-We suggest going into the park on your own to really enjoy your time up there.
+On a sunrise bike tour, your experience at the summit is short-lived (and cold!).
+Don’t you want to explore the summit area?
+Maybe explore some of the 35+ miles of hiking trails accessible from the summit?
+We suggest going into the Park on your own to really enjoy your time up there!

 HALEAKALA SUNRISE TOUR TRAFFIC AND SAFETY